Banner Jaarverslag

 Other correspondence

-The Supreme Court and the President of the Supreme Court also received letters and e-mails covering a wide range of topics in 2022.
-For example, some complained to the Supreme Court or the President because they were displeased with a judgment rendered by the Supreme Court or decisions rendered by other judicial bodies.
-Complaints were also received about a decision or a response from the Procurator General at the Supreme Court in the context of one of his particular tasks.
-These letters and e-mails do not fall within the scope of the complaint regulation and are generally responded to in that sense by the clerk of the Supreme Court.
+The Supreme Court and the President of the Supreme Court also received letters and e-mails covering a wide range of topics in 2023.
+For example, some complained to the Supreme Court or the President because they were displeased about a judgment rendered by the Supreme Court or decisions rendered by other judicial bodies.
+Complaints were also received about a decision or a response from the Procurator General at the Supreme Court in the context of one of his special duties.
+These letters and e-mails do not fall within the scope of the complaints regulation and are generally answered by the clerk of the Supreme Court to that effect.

 Others drew the attention of the Supreme Court and/or the President to more general societal issues and their dissatisfaction with those issues, or to their own personal problems and issues.
 The clerk of the Supreme Court also handles this correspondence.
 In most cases, there was nothing the Supreme Court and/or the President could do for these individuals.
 Where possible, they were referred to other authorities or sources of legal assistance.